GoPro Hero 9 Black review

 But that new 23.6MP resolution is nevertheless the key that unlocks the Hero 9 Black's headline features.
 In good light and the right conditions, there's no doubt that its 5K/30p mode, particularly when combined with the 'High' 100Mbps bit-rate, can capture more detail than any GoPro so far.

-And that resolution boost gives the Hero 9 Black the leeway to supply HyperSmooth Boost stabilization, which can iron out judder from the bumpiest of mountain bike rides, in both 4K/60p and 5K/30p.
-This isn't possible on the Hero 8 Black.
+That resolution boost also gives the Hero 9 Black the extra pixels needed to support HyperSmooth Boost stabilization, which can iron out judder from the bumpiest of mountain bike rides, in both 4K/60p and 5K/30p modes.
+This simply isn't possible on the Hero 8 Black.

 And TimeWarp 3.0, while still one of our favorite GoPro effects, really only brings the ability to add a 'speed ramp' during the middle of your video to briefly slow it down while adding some audio.
-It's a nice touch, but more of a firmware upgrade than a headline-worthy upgrade.
+It's a nice touch that fast-tracks the editing process, but it's more of a firmware upgrade than a headline-worthy feature.

 More interesting are the Hero 9 Black's new 'Power Tools'.
 These handy little software tricks were first teased in GoPro Labs, its new platform for GoPro users to trial new beta features.
-But now some of the best ones have now been built into the Hero 9 Black.
+Some of the best ones have now been built into the Hero 9 Black.

-Our favorite one is 'Hindsight'.
+Our favorite is 'Hindsight'.
 Turn this on and the action cam will constantly buffer video in anticipation of something GoPro-worthy happening.
-Once said incident occurs – your cat performing the perfect cartwheel, for example – you can press the shutter button and it'll record the previous 15 or 30 seconds of video.
-It's a good way to avoid filling up memory cards if you're trying to nail a particular moment or capture your Rube Goldberg machine in action.
+Once said incident occurs – your cat performing the perfect cartwheel, for example – you can press the shutter button and it'll retrieve the previous 15 or 30 seconds of video.
+It's definitely a good way to avoid filling up memory cards if you're trying to capture your Rube Goldberg machine in action.

 Performance